-3. Practice asking and answering questions
+2. Practice asking and answering questions

-Put students in pairs and have them practice asking and answering the questions from their stick person sheets.

-As they do this circulate and monitor, helping out with mistakes and pronunciation - and always give lots of praise
+Have your students draw a stick man / woman on a piece of paper with their name underneath, and write down their answers to the questions on the board - basically doing the same thing as you did on the board.
+Then put students in pairs and have them practice asking and answering the questions about themselves.
+As they do this circulate and monitor, helping out with mistakes and pronunciation, and always give lots of praise.

-4. Do a class survey
+3. Do a class survey

 Give out the survey sheets to each student.
 Go through the column headers and make sure everyone understands that they have to ask questions to 8 other students to complete their survey.
-If you have less than 9 students in your class, each student will need to interview everyone in the class.
 Just to make sure, model the activity with a student, asking the questions and showing writing the answers.
 Then allow everyone to get up and mix around as they complete their surveys.

-5. Create a classroom rules poster
+4. Create a Classroom Rules poster